Read the full story of Ishmael here (Genesis 16, 21)

-But the angel said, "Return, take a U-turn, and submit."
+But the angel said, "Return," God told Hagar to take a U-turn and submit.

 But God included a promise and blessing for Hagar as well.
 This is God's nature.
 He wants to bless!
 He told Hagar that she would have a son, and his name shall be Ishmael.
 This was the first time God personally named a person before he was born.
 The name testified God's relationship with His people: God hears your misery.

 God hears our misery.
 Hagar didn't ask Him to.
 God did not take Hagar's pain and problems away, but He listens and responds with comfort, guidance and blessings.

 Hagar praised God!
 She gave God a very special name--the first time someone gave God a name!--'The God who sees me'.
 God is a God who hears and sees us.

 Hagar returned home.
 Yet the family problems got worse especially after Sarah gave birth to Isaac.
 Now Hagar and Ishmael were told to leave the household.
 How can God allow this to happen?